A few rules for choosing an SAP services provider responsibly

 Among the factors identified by companies as crucial for the selection of an SAP service partner, experience and the number of clients served usually come first.
 However, when considering long-term and wide cooperation, it’s a good idea to carefully consider a number of additional aspects related to the partner and its offer: the organization of the team, the form of cooperation, and the scope of additional services provided.

 The degree to which these requirements are met or adapted to the current and potential needs of the client will determine the level of satisfaction of cooperation with the partner.
 Based on Hicron’s experience in the area of SAP services, we would like to present a few tips worth considering when selecting a service partner.

 Proper organization – the key to efficient cooperation

-It’s worth checking whether the potential service partner has a dedicated portal for exchanging information between the client and the partner – how it works and what it looks like.
+It’s worth checking adedicated portal for exchanging information between the client and the partner – how it works and what it looks like.
 This is a crucial tool for placing service requests, suggesting and approving solutions, giving details of contact persons, and obtaining lead times.
 Stability of the solution, its functionalities and user interface are of great importance for the quality of cooperation.

 Don’t be afraid to talk to many providers

 Even when satisfied with the current service provider, it is a good idea to remain open to offers from other providers.
 Firstly, this is the easiest way to verify current market rates.
 And ont only rates, but also standards of customer support.
 Secondly, this will give a fresher outlook on the SAP solutions applied by your company, which may translate into ideas on how to improve work in the system.
-Thirdly, launching cooperation with another partner will most certainly introduce an element of competitiveness and consequently stimulate both partners to make their offers even more attractive.

 When is the right time to change a service partner?